“I feel miserable.”

 Sound familiar?
-As you make your way into week two of your keto journey, you may feel pretty lousy.
+As you make your way through the first week or second week of a ketogenic diet, you may feel pretty lousy.
 But don’t despair!
-This is actually a good thing, because general malaise is an indication that what you’re doing is working and your body is making the bumpy transition from burning glucose (sugar) for energy to burning fat!
-In fact, the unpleasant symptoms associated with the keto transition are so common there’s a name for them: the “keto flu” or the “carb flu”.
+This is actually a good thing, because general malaise is an indication that what you’re doing is working and your body is making the bumpy transition from burning glucose (carbohydrates/sugar) for energy to burning fat through ketosis (ketones)!
+In fact, the unpleasant side effects associated with the keto transition are so common there’s a name for them: the “keto flu” or the “carb flu.”

 Keto Flu Symptoms

 It’s not just your mind that’s working hard to transition into a keto lifestyle.
-If you’ve been living on mostly carbs–and most people do–your body is figuring out what to do now that it can no longer depend on glucose for energy.
+If you’ve been living on mostly carbs (glycogen)–and most people do–your body is figuring out what to do now that it can no longer depend on glucose as its energy source.
 Following are some common indicators that your body is sorting itself out and you’re experiencing the keto flu:

 - Brain fog

 - Muscle cramps/cramping

 Keto Flu Timing and Duration: How Long Does Keto Flu Last?